 Once you've got your new Amazon Echo unboxed, get this guide in front of you, and in just a few minutes you'll be enjoying everything the smart speaker has to offer.

-To get start you, of course, need an Echo and whatever power adapter came with it.
+To get started you, of course, need an Echo and whatever power adapter came with it.
 These speakers don't run on batteries, so make sure you've got the right power cable ready and waiting (and not some generic replacement).

 On the software side, you'll need a phone or tablet (Android or iOS) ready to install the Alexa app.
 Since this is an Amazon device, you can also use an Amazon Fire tablet to configure your Echo for its first use if you have one at home.